About Lauren Hough

 During 2016, Lauren notched several strong finishes during the first few months of the year, including a podium result with Ohlala for the USA in North America’s only Furusiyya FEI Nations Cup competition at Ocala, Florida and a win in the $130,000 Longines FEI World Cup Jumping Washington.
 With Cornet 39, Lauren won the Winter Equestrian Festival Week 11 CSI4* Grand Prix, and was subsequently named to the Olympic Short List for the USEF Show Jumping Team.

-Lauren's 2017 season is off to a great start with multiple top placings throughout the winter circuit in Wellington, Florida as well as another strong performance in the Furusiyya FEI Nations Cup CSIO4* in Ocala, Florida, this time aboard Cornet 39 contributing to the second place overall finish for the United States.
-But perhaps the most memorable moment thus far into the new year, was Lauren's spectacular victory in the Great American $1 Million at HITS Ocala aboard Ohlala.
-Adding to her spring and summer competition schedule along the Longines Global Champions Tour, Lauren will also take part in the Global Champions League season as a member of the new GCL team, Chantilly Pegasus.
+Lauren's 2017 season kicked off with multiple top placings throughout the winter circuit in Wellington, Florida as well as another strong performance in the Furusiyya FEI Nations Cup CSIO4* in Ocala, Florida, this time aboard Cornet 39 contributing to the second place overall finish for the United States.
+For the past several months, Lauren has also competed along the Longines Global Champions Tour, as well as a rider in the Global Champions League as a member of the new GCL team, Chantilly Pegasus.

 Lauren attributes her success not only to her wonderful horses and owners, but to her extensive support staff that makes her accomplishments possible: her grooms, vets, farriers and all the other people who help Lauren and her horses compete at the very top level of competition.
 Of course, none of this could have been possible without the love and support of her parents.
 Linda and Champ are her biggest fans and one of them usually can be found in the grandstand waiting nervously for their daughter to compete.
 When Lauren isn’t traveling the world showing her horses, she calls Wellington, Florida her home.
 During her downtime, she loves to read and exercise at the gym.
 She also loves to cook and entertain and enjoys spending time with family and friends.